John Tennant (Irish Legion): Death in battle

 On 16 August, at the end of the brief armistice, Puthod's Division, including Vacherau's Brigade (The Irish Regiment, 134th & 143rd Regiments), were assembled at Goldberg in Silesia.
-On the eighteenth Blucher’s cavalry made contact with Puthod.
+On the eighteenth, Blucher’s cavalry made contact with Puthod.
 The regiment formed squares to repel a cavalry attack: the squares held fast, and after a number of attempts to break them, the enemy backed off and brought forward artillery.
 They were then easy targets for cannon fire, losing 400 men before retiring in good order.
 This affair was the most bloody that the Irish Regiment had seen since it had joined the army in March.
 Three hundred men had been killed or wounded.
 Two officers were killed and ten wounded.poor Tennant was giving orders to have the ranks closed and the gaps filled, which had been opened by the artillery, when he fell.
 He was cut completely in two; the cannon ball striking a belt in which he carried his money served as a knife to separate the body.
 The soldiers dug his grave with their bayonets, and when burying him found several pieces of gold that fell out of his entrails and part of his gold watch.Few of Tennent's comrades survived the rearguard action they were now obliged to fight against combined Prussian and Russian forces.
-Just eight Irish Legionnaires escaped a final stand at Löwenberg on 29th--carrying with them the regimental eagle.
+Just eight Irish Legionnaires escaped a final stand at Löwenberg on the 29th--carrying with them the regimental eagle.

 Brothers in Belfast

 On the day John Tennent was killed, 18 August 1813, in Belfast his brother Robert Tennent MD was dragged from a public meeting to the town goal (the "Black Hole").
 As he had pressed forward in the meeting to raise the issue of a deadly Orange Order outrage in the town, he was accused of assaulting a prominent member of the local Tory establishment (and subsequently served three months).

 John Tennent was also survived in Belfast by his eldest brother, William Tennant.
-After his release as a state prisoner in 1802, William had re-established himself as merchant-banker.
+After his release as a state prisoner in 1802, William re-established himself as a merchant banker.
 Together with his brother Robert, he was the patron of various liberal and philanthropic causes, including—with William Drennan and a number of other former United Irishmen—the foundation of the Belfast (later Royal Belfast) Academical Institution.